network-dave/netrun/README.md

 # Netrun

-Netrun is a small tool aimed at easily interacting with network devices from the command-line.
+Netrun is a small tool aimed at easily interacting with network devices from the command line.

 ## Requirements / Getting Started